checkaayush/zapier-gupshup-app/README.md

 [Gupshup SMS API](http://enterprise.smsgupshup.com/doc/GatewayAPIDoc.pdf) integration with Zapier.

+## Why

+For sending non-promotional messages to Indian(+91) numbers, I've found [Gupshup](https://www.gupshup.io/developer/home) to be very reliable, even for numbers with `Do Not Disturb` (DND) enabled (these seem to fail on other Zapier apps like Twilio).

+> Note: I prefer and recommend the Zapier Twilio app for sending text messages and voice calls internationally.

 ## Development and Deployment

 Follow along [Zapier CLI Quick Start](https://zapier.com/developer/start/introduction) for instructions to get started.